rippedpiracy/site/docs/PC Software/games.md

 **[DODI](https://dodi-repacks.site) (Torrent / DDL)**

 Another active Repacker that provides Torrent links with DDL mirrors.
-Usually takes shorter to install compared to FitGirl while having ever so slightly bigger Releases.
-Other than DDL mirrors on his site, he uploads on 1337x.to.
+Usually takes less to install compared to FitGirl, while having ever so slightly larger Releases.
+Other than DDL Mirrors on his site, he uploads on 1337x.

 **[Masquerade](https://masquerade.site) (DDL / Torrent)**

-A known Repacker that focuses more on indie titles.
+A known Repacker that focuses more on Indie titles.
 Mostly uses Google Drive as the main downloading option and Torrents on his newer Releases.

 **[XATAB](https://xatab-repack.com) (Torrent)**